MDFL64/vbsp.js/README.md

 ## Usage

 Basic usage is easy, and only requires a few lines of code.

+1. Make sure both vbsp.js and vbsp.js.mem are available on your server. **Warning:** Due to the way the module is loaded, it can not be tested locally and must be served by a webserver.
+2. Use or edit the following code:
 ```html
 <div id="render" style="width: 800px; height: 600px; display: inline-block;"></div>
 <script src="vbsp.js"></script>